Karthik150502-2/resizify-images/SETUP_LOCALLY.md

 OR

-b) Cloning already existing project from Gadget.
+b) Cloning the development environment already existing project from Gadget.
+PS: Avoid cloning from production environment.
 1. Go to your gadget app, and select the project you want to clone
 ![image](https://github.com/user-attachments/assets/7afb41d8-2169-4a36-9e8a-91d32b829909)